C4Q/AC-Android/cohort_5.4/unit_01/homework/homework_01_03.md

 ### Fun Ideas

-* SMake a Logo for your Bank
+* Make a Logo for your Bank
 * Can you make "Secret Accounts", that only those with a High Clearance can see?

 ## Homework submission